cj-mills/fasthtml-appimage-example/README.md

 3. **Using `--no-deps` for packages** with unnecessary dependencies
 4. **Excluding test files and documentation** from packages

-Typical sizes:
-- Minimal FastHTML AppImage: ~50-80MB
-- With additional packages: ~80-150MB
-- With scientific packages (numpy, pandas): ~150-250MB

 ## Troubleshooting

 ### AppImage won't run
 - Make it executable: `chmod +x FastHTMLDemo-*.AppImage`
 - Check architecture: `file FastHTMLDemo-*.AppImage`
 - Try extracting: `./FastHTMLDemo-*.AppImage --appimage-extract`

-### Port already in use
-- The app auto-finds free ports by default
-- Or specify a port: `FASTHTML_PORT=8080 ./FastHTMLDemo-*.AppImage`

-### Browser doesn't open
-- Check if browser is installed
-- Try different browser mode: `FASTHTML_BROWSER=none`
-- Open manually: Navigate to the URL shown in terminal

 ### Module import errors
 - Ensure all dependencies are in `environment.yml` or `requirements.txt`